cloareq/Tharnax/README.md

 - Verify that nodes have sufficient resources
 - Examine logs on the affected nodes with `journalctl -u k3s` or `journalctl -u k3s-agent`

+### NFS Storage Issues

+If NFS storage setup fails:
+- Check if the specified disk is already mounted or in use
+- Verify that the NFS server is accessible from worker nodes
+- Check firewall settings to allow NFS traffic
+- Run `showmount -e <master-ip>` to verify exports

+### Web UI Access Issues

+If you cannot access the Web UI:
+- Check if the service is running with `kubectl -n tharnax-web get pods`
+- Verify LoadBalancer status with `kubectl -n tharnax-web get svc`
+- Try accessing via the master node IP if LoadBalancer is not available

 ## File Structure

 ```